 Picking is not doing your damaged skin any favours.
 I know that during an itchy eczema flare, not scratching is easier said than done, especially while sleeping when it's common to scratch unconsciously.

-Apart from regular application of moisturizers, there are a couple of other effective ways to help you stop the itch and scratching…
+Apart from regular application of moisturizers, there are a couple of other effective ways to help you stop the itching and scratching.

 7. Oral medication is extremely helpful and effective in treating eczema.

-For most people, oral medication for eczema come in two forms: Anti-itch medication (anti-histamines) and steroids (prednisolone).
+For most people, oral medication for eczema comes in two forms: Anti-itch medication (antihistamines) and steroids (prednisolone).

 Anti-histamines stop the itch.
 They are safe to take indefinitely as they do not have any side effects, and play a key part in breaking the itch/scratch/rash cycle.